deckhouse/deckhouse/docs/site/LOCAL_DEV.md

 - Install werf

-- Open console and start documentation container with the following method:
+- Open console and running documentation and site containers with the following method:

-  - Using makefile:
+  - using makefile:

     ```shell
     cd docs/documentation
     make up
     ```

-    > For development mode use `make dev` instead.

-- Open a separate console and start site container with the following method:
   - using makefile:

     ```shell
     cd docs/site
     make up
     ```
     > For development mode use `make dev` instead.

+- To start the containers in a single iteration, use the following method:

+  - using makefile in the root of the repo:

+    ```shell
+    cd docs/site
+    make docs-dev
+    ```

 - Open <http://localhost>.